TransparencyToolkit/Test-Data/dev_planning_docs/backend_features.md

 This includes changes on both LG and DocManager to ensure content in a document can be edited on LG and show up on DM.

-- [ ] Ensure UI for editable fields can be turned on/off and shows up for specified field types (title, description, notes, categories, etc)
+- [x] Ensure UI for editable fields can be turned on/off and shows up for specified field types (title, description, notes, categories, etc)
-- [ ] LG should pass changes to text fields to DocManager
+- [x] LG should pass changes to text fields to DocManager
-- [ ] DocManager function to update text fields
+- [x] DocManager function to update text fields
 - [ ] LG should pass additions to category/array fields to DM
 - [ ] DM should append additions to category/array fields to the data
+- [ ] Make add new field to document API method accessible on LG (and document params)
+- [ ] Ensure refresh after edit is handled in reasonable way

+### Add/Delete Documents
 - [ ] Document deletion
+- [ ] Entity dataspecs (for manually added)- company, person, location, event, note
+- [ ] Automatically have entities available in spec and create entity button
+- [ ] Ensure entity creation forms save in Harvester
+- [ ] Link back to document upload form (ensure correct instance) button (for uploaded docs)

 ### Misc Changes